youssefaltai/gh-follow/README.md

 Then, make an environment variable named `GH_FOLLOW` and set it's value to your [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token). **(Make sure you check `user:follow` when generating your token)**

 One way of making an environment variable is to add it to a file named `.env` in your project's working directory.
-Your `.env` file should look like this:
+Your `.env` file should look something like this:

 ```
 ENVIRONMENT_VARIALE_1=SOME_VALUE